Uncharted 4: A Thief's End: Character development

-The game's actors regularly contributed to the development of the characters; Druckmann found that the actors were more familiar with the character motivations, and took their advice while writing.
+The actors regularly contributed to the development of the characters; Druckmann found the actors were more familiar with the character motivations, and took their advice while writing.
 Throughout the series, North tried to portray Nathan as a regular guy, as opposed to an "action star".
-In Uncharted 4, he found that the older ages of the characters allowed players to identify with them more closely, recognizing their struggles and establishing a connection with their own.
+In Uncharted 4, he found the older ages of the characters allowed players to identify with them more closely, recognizing their struggles and establishing a connection with their own.
 The team wanted to place characters in uncomfortable situations, wherein the pressure of conflict propels them to discover new things.
-The team also found that the assistance given by non-player character allies during combat assisted in the story and character development.
+The team found the assistance given by non-player character allies during combat assisted in the story and character development.
 Straley wanted to explore character relationships deeper than previous Uncharted games, taking inspiration from the story of The Last of Us.
+Some characters were reworked and recast after Hennig and Richmond's departure.
+Alan Tudyk, who was cast as Rafe, left the project due to the narrative changes, replaced by Warren Kole.
+Todd Stashwick was originally cast as Sam, and was involved in the development for at least six months before departing in April 2014, replaced by Troy Baker.
+Graham McTavish was set to return as Charlie Cutter before the character was cut.

-Troy Baker was chosen to portray Samuel "Sam" Drake, Nathan's brother who was presumed deceased.
-When cast in the role, Baker met with Druckmann and Scherr to discuss portraying Sam, who is older than Nathan, despite Baker being younger than North.
-Baker ultimately compared the relationship to his own friendship with actor Travis Willingham; despite Willingham's younger age, his life experiences have led Baker to look up to him, which he felt echoed sentiments of Nathan's relationship with Sam.
-Baker's pre-existing playful relationship with North eased his portrayal of the character, as he felt as though he was portraying himself.
-He and North also found that there was a sibling rivalry between the brothers, as they attempted to outsmart each other.
-North recalled difficulty in portraying the frequent animosity between Nathan and Sam, due to his close relationship with Baker, though found the "brotherly love" easy to play.
-Sam was developed to expose the feeling of "worthiness" in Nathan, encouraging him to adventure.
-The team added the flashback sequences of the brothers to demonstrate Nathan's intrigue for adventure, as well as Sam's care for Nathan.
-Since the development of Uncharted: Drake's Fortune (2007), the team regularly considered exploring Nathan's family history; while several additional characters were considered, including Nathan's father, the team did not properly explore Nathan's history until Uncharted 4, with the creation of Sam.
+Troy Baker met with Druckmann and Scherr to discuss portraying Sam, who is older than Nathan, despite Baker being younger than North.
+Baker compared the relationship to his own friendship with actor Travis Willingham; despite Willingham's younger age, his life experiences have led Baker to look up to him.
+Baker's pre-existing playful relationship with North eased his portrayal as he felt like he was playing himself.
+He and North found there was a sibling rivalry between the brothers as they attempted to outsmart each other.
+North recalled difficulty in portraying the frequent animosity due to his close relationship with Baker, though found the "brotherly love" easy to play.
+Sam was developed to expose the feeling of Nathan's "worthiness", encouraging him to adventure.
+The team added the flashback sequences to demonstrate Nathan's intrigue for adventure and Sam's care for Nathan.
+Since the development of Uncharted: Drake's Fortune (2007), the team regularly considered exploring Nathan's family history—several characters were considered, including Nathan's father—but did not do so until Uncharted 4.
 Druckmann viewed Sam as a past version of Nathan, before the latter married Elena and quit treasure hunting.
-Druckmann said that "it's a way for [Nathan] to reflect and see what he was and why it's so important to mature and change".
-He also felt that it allowed the exploration of the question "Who is Nathan Drake?", and a deeper exploration of his evolution throughout the series.
+Druckmann said "it's a way for [Nathan] to reflect and see what he was and why it's so important to mature and change".
+He felt it allowed a deeper exploration of the character's evolution throughout the series.